 - Are You an Applicable Large Employer (pdf)

-The IRS issued this publication (Publication 5208) on March 10, 2015, to help employers determine whether they are considered applicable large employers under the ACA’s employer shared responsibility provisions.
+The IRS issued this publication (Publication 5208) in March 2018, to help employers determine whether they are considered applicable large employers under the ACA’s employer shared responsibility provisions.
 Also, they provide a fact sheet on their website.

-- Identifying Full-Time Employees: The Monthly Measurement Method (pdf)
+- Identifying Full-Time Employees: The Look Back Measurement Method (pdf)